The Story

 02Who we sat with

-Over ten days, we were lucky enough to be given rare and generous access to the people holding the city together — a privilege we didn't take for granted, and one we worked hard not to waste.
+Over those ten days we were given rare and generous access — a privilege we didn't take for granted, and one we worked hard not to waste.

-What connected them wasn't a single version of the city.
+What connected all of them wasn't a single version of the city.
 It was a quiet, stubborn refusal to give up on it.

 03What we found